stig/www.brautaset.org/index.md

 Objective-C, Scala and English.

 This is my website.
-As part of it I maintain [a blog](/articles.html), and these are my two most recent articles:
+As part of it I maintain [a blog](/articles.html), and these are excerpts from my two most recent articles:

 <ul>
 {% for post in site.posts limit: 2 %}